awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL-certificate-rotation.md

    For a sample script that updates a trust store for a Linux operating system, see [Sample Script for Importing Certificates Into Your Trust Store](#UsingWithRDS.SSL-certificate-rotation-sample-script)\.
 **Note**
 The certificate bundle contains certificates for both the old and new CA, so you can upgrade your application safely and maintain connectivity during the transition period\.
+If you are using the AWS Database Migration Service to migrate a database to a DB instance, we recommend using the certificate bundle to ensure connectivity during the migration\.

 1. Modify the DB instance to change the CA from **rds\-ca\-2015** to **rds\-ca\-2019**\.
 **Important**